 Chain of events that led to the accident of SU 1492

-The chain of events that led to the accident are gradually escalating in severity, based on the preliminary findings by the Russian authorities.
+The chain of events that led to the accident were gradually escalating in severity, based on the findings by the Russian authorities.

 After takeoff from Moscow